Obama, Netanyahu at White House seek to mend U.S.-Israel ties

 U.S. voters will elect a new president in November 2016.

-Israel receives $3.1 billion from the United States annually and wants $5 billion per year for the next package, for a total of $50 billion over a decade, congressional officials have told Reuters.
+Israel receives $3.1 billion from the United States annually and is seeking a total of $50 billion over a decade for the next package, congressional officials have told Reuters.
 One U.S. official predicted the sides would settle for an annual sum of $4 billion to $5 billion.

 Obama’s tangible support for Israel’s security could help deflect accusations from Republican presidential hopefuls that he and any Democratic successor are less pro-Israel than they profess to be.